kalkun/Thesis/analysis/post_scope_experiments/README.md

 ##### Running

 - [X] Experiment training the network first on auxilliary tasks and then on the main task
-- [X] Experiment training the network on multitask and then on only main task

 ##### Completed before removing learning rate bug